tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - Some financials will include interest expense or capital expenditure, both of which can throw off your valuation and should be removed from your underwriting.
 If a property is listed with an experienced broker, you're unlikely to find these line items on the financials.

 - There are many factors that can influence the overall expenses of a multifamily property, such as the local cost of living, climate, weather, age of the property, size of the property, type of tenants, utilities, and so on.

-- It is important to understand that the numbers in the following table are averages, and not norms, and should only be used as a starting point for your estimate.

 - The average multifamily property requires between one and two full-time employees for every forty-five to fifty units, at a salary of $45,000 to $50,000.
 Multifamily properties also require a considerable amount of payroll expenses, which total about 18 percent of gross pay.

-= the amount of insurance coverage a property gets is based on the lenders’ requirements, and can vary considerably.
+- the amount of insurance coverage a property gets is based on the lenders’ requirements, and can vary considerably.

 - It is important to understand that tax rates can fluctuate, and when calculating a property’s future tax liability, you must consider both the property’s actual taxes and the increased taxes from a re-assessment.